SEO Checker: The Ultimate Site Audit Guide

 Titles and Subheadings:

 Your main keyword should be included in:

 If you can include them in your h2,h3 subheadings go ahead, just don’t be spammy about it.
 Relevant subheadings are better, and they’ll allow you to segment your content making it easier to read and digest.

 If you’re using WordPress, Yoast SEO plugin lets you know if your keywords are missing, which is always great.

 SEO Checker: Closing Notes

 Congratulations!!
-You’ve made it all the way to the end of our SEO checker for 2018.
+You’ve made it all the way to the end of our SEO checker guide.
 This guide is thorough enough to perform a deep SEO site audit in most pages, but there’s obviously many other factors you shouldn’t overlook.